nhoanhsdh21-stack/HCMUT-UAV-dataset/README.md

   </tr>
 </table>

 > These images are included as **compressed previews only**.
-The full dataset should be downloaded from the official release link(s) below.
+The full dataset should be downloaded from the official release link below.

 ---